Nikenbah, Queensland: Education

 Glendyne Education and Training Centre is a private primary and secondary (6-12) special school for boys and girls at 72 Nikenbah-Dundowran Road.
 In 2018, the school had an enrolment of 116 students with 12 teachers (10 full-time equivalent) and 18 non-teaching staff (14 full-time equivalent).

 There are no mainstream schools in Nikenbah.
 The nearest government primary schools are Yarrilee State School in neighbouring Urraween to the north and Kawungan State School in neighbouring Kawungan to the north-east.
 The nearest government secondary schools are Hervey Bay State High School in Pialba to the north and Urangan State High School in Urangan to the north-east.

 Amenities

 The Fraser Coast Sports and Recreation Precinct is located at Woods Road, Nikenbah.
 It was officially opened by Fraser Coast mayor George Seymour in February 2019 and provides facilities for football, netball, cycling, OzTag and basketball.
 The football fields have been used as a training ground for the Brisbane Roar and Queensland Reds.

+The Nikenbah Historical Railway Village operates a model railway with historic railway buildings from the region.

 The Hervey Bay Baptist Church is at 20 Nikenbah-Dundowran Road.
 It is planned to establish a senior school campus of the Hervey Bay Christian College (a Baptist Church school in Urraween) on the same site as the church.